Tell up to 5 friends about this pageCape Malay Pickled Fish

 Although in my opinion yellowtail is the best fish to use, geelbek, kabeljou, kingklip or any firm, dry white fish can be used.
 Ask your fishmonger to clean and fillet the fish for you.

-Category: Cape Malay Seafood
+Cuisine: Cape Malay

 More Recipes in "Cape Malay Recipes"